-Ljubljana in 2 Days for Families - Hands-on science at Hiša eksperimentov (House of Experiments)
+Ljubljana in 2 Days - Hands-on science at Hiša eksperimentov (House of Experiments)

 A gentle, family-focused 2-day itinerary in Ljubljana (May).
 Short transfers, kid-friendly attractions and meals, stroller-friendly routes, and built-in snack/nap breaks.
 Recommended ages: toddlers to pre-teens (2–12); age notes added per activity.